 Here's a CV joint and axle.
 I put new boots on both axles in 2012, but by now they are worn out.
 That's mostly from age, not use; the joints themselves look good.
 Black is the normal color of the molybdenum grease I use; it isn't dirty.
 I cleaned the CV joints well and replaced the boots.
 They were relubed, of course, before going back onto the car.

 The engine and transmission must be removed together.
-Just as well, since I wanted to recoat the exhaust tubing and repaint the engine sheet metal.
-Also I expected that some other cosmetic work would be necessary.
+Just as well, since I wanted to repaint the engine sheet metal.
+Also I expected that some other cosmetic work would be necessary, especially the rusty exhaust tubing.
+The rust is inconsequential from a performance and reliability standpoint, but it's profoundly ugly and virtually cries out for refinishing.

 The clutch still looked pretty good.
-The thickness of the friction material around the shallower rivet heads is the wear indicator, and it's almost as good as a new disk.
-If it were nearing the end of its life, this would be a good time to replace it, but it clearly has plenty of mileage left in it.
+The thickness of the friction material around the shallower rivet heads is the wear indicator, and I'd guess it's still about 60-70% of its thickness when new.
+If the clutch was nearing the end of its life, this would be a good time to replace it, but it clearly has plenty of mileage left.
+Replacing it, when the time comes, isn't a huge job, but a new clutch kit for this car is something upwards of $500.

-Here is a close-up of the second-gear sychro assembly as it came out of the transmission.
+On the left, below, is a close-up of the second-gear sychro assembly as it came out of the transmission.
 You can see a lot of spalling along the surface of the synchro band; a little unusual, at least in my experience.
+On the right is a picture of the same synchro in early 2012, showing no sign of that spalling.
+The car has gone 12,000 miles since then.
 The good news is that the synchro hub's teeth (AKA dog teeth) are perfect.
 If I had waited longer to fix the problem, they almost certainly would not be.
 It's a $150 part.

 This is a good place for a discussion of synchro wear.
-The synchro is essentially a conical clutch, consisting of the slider and the edge of the band opposite the teeth.
-There is a fair amount of slippage where the slider contacts the band, so that side experiences most of the wear.
-The opposite side, under the dog teeth, slides back and forth only about 1 cm, so it wears differently, losing metal only under the teeth and eventually forming a groove at the tooth edge.
+The synchro is essentially a conical clutch, consisting of the slider and the edge of the band farthest from the teeth.
+There is a fair amount of slippage where the slider contacts the band, so that edge experiences the most wear.
+The other side, under the dog teeth, slides back and forth only about 1 cm, so it wears differently, losing metal only under the teeth and sometimes forming a groove at the tooth edge.

 The two pictures below compare the old and new second-gear synchro bands.
 An end view of the band shows how the side that contacts the synchro slider is worn, causing the central dome to appear to have moved toward the dog-tooth side.
 The slider side often becomes shiny from wear.
 The tooth side has been abraded a bit by the dog teeth, but no groove has formed yet.